echo-lab/sharp/README.md

 ## Directions for Installation

 Download the package on Pulsar.
+This can be done installing the package through the packages menu on the Pulsar application or running `pulsar -p install tidal-sharp` in your terminal.

 Alternatively...

 1. Clone the repo
 1. (Most likey): need to run `npm install` in the project folder.